 Middle East

 Saudi Arabia’s Vision 2030 valued anywhere between $500 & $700 billion is still moving forward.
-However, some major capital projects such as NEOM (new futuristic city) has been reduced in scope in recent months.
-Saudi Arabia’s construction costs are currently projected to increase by 3.4% to 4.2% in 2025.
-Saudi Arabia’s General Construction & Infrastructural continues vigorously, Saudi Arabia is currently one of the leading (4) construction markets, together with India China & the USA.
+However, some major capital projects such as NEOM (new futuristic city) have been reduced in scope in recent months.
+Saudi Arabia’s construction costs are currently projected to increase by 3.4% to 4.1% in 2025.
+Saudi Arabia’s General Construction & Infrastructure Construction continues at a brusque pace.
+Saudi Arabia is currently one of the leading (4) construction markets, together with India China & the USA.

 Saudi Arabia is experiencing significant growth, while other Middle East countries are struggling with the fallout of the Israel / Hamas conflict, the kingdom is experiencing an amazing construction boom.
 Every day we read of new mega projects being planned and breaking ground in most regions of the kingdom.

 These vast and bold concepts to construct these mega projects are focused at restructuring the country into a “world class” global economic, commercial and tourist destination.
-Saudi Arabia’s construction sector is by far the largest in the Middle East, over the largest 5 years Saudi Arabia’s construction sector has grown by as much as 20%, Saudi Arabia now has the largest Middle East construction market estimated to be in the $175 to $200 billion range per annum.
+Saudi Arabia’s construction sector is by far the largest in the Middle East.
+Over the last 5 years, Saudi Arabia’s construction sector has grown by as much as 20%, Saudi Arabia now has the largest Middle East construction market estimated to be in the $175 to $200 billion range per annum.

 Saudi Arabia recently announced that it is scaling back its NEOM mega city capital project, reducing the population from 1 + million to a more reasonable target of 250,000 by the end of the current decade.